Peace Boat: History

-Founding

 In 1983, Yoshioka Tatsuya and Kiyomi Tsujimoto, then students of Waseda University, initiated Peace Boat in answer to Japanese history textbook controversies.
 With the assistance of like-minded students, they organized the first voyage.
 Peace Boat has since visited more than 270 ports with over 70,000 participants.

-Past Peace Boat cruises

-Short cruises in Asia

 During the first six years after it was founded, Peace Boat ran one- to two-week long cruises to various Asian countries around Japan at the rate of one per year.
 Time on the boat was used to hold lectures and events with guest speakers invited from the countries to be visited.
 When at port, international exchange events were carried out with local NGOs and student groups.
 This became the foundational style for which the rest of the cruises would be based on.

-Start of circumnavigational cruises

 In 1990, the 10th Peace Boat cruise marked the beginning of the circumnavigational cruise series.
 During the cruise, the Gulf War broke out and the ship encountered a US aircraft carrier in the Red Sea.
 After the success of first round-the-world cruise, Peace Boat continued them on a regular basis.